-- 1. The Board of Examiners must approve the student's selection of components; - 2. such approval should be given before the student begins the optional component in question. - 3.3.2 In addition to the components taught at the two institutions, and subject to the approval the Board of Examiners, students may also select component offered by other Dutch or foreign universities, or components offered by another legal entity offering accredited graduate higher-education programmes.. - 3.3.3 Students who are enrolled in the programme can assemble their own programme of components that are taught by the institution as long as a final examination is associated with these.
+- 3.3.1 In addition to the components referred to in Article 3.2.1, the student selects components as specified in the Implementation Regulations. - 3.3.2 The Board of Examiners must approve the student's selection of components.
+Such approval should be requested before the student begins the optional component in question. - 3.3.3 In addition to the components taught at the two institutions, and subject to the approval of the Board of Examiners, students may also select components offered by other Dutch or foreign universities, or components offered by another legal entity offering accredited graduate higher-education programmes. - 3.3.4 Students who are enrolled in the programme can assemble their own programme of components that are taught by the institutions as long as these are concluded with a final examination.
 They will require the permission of the most appropriate Board of Examiners.
-When granting such permission, this Board of Examiners also indicates to which University programme the programme is considered to belong4.
+When granting such permission, the Board of Examiners also indicates to which University programme the programme is considered to belong4.
 If necessary, the Executive Board appoints a Board of Examiners to take this decision.

-Article 3.4 - Practicals
+Article 3.4 - Practical assignments

-- 3.4.1 For each component, the Prospectus specifies which practicals are included, the nature and scope of the student's workload for these practicals and whether participation in them is a condition of entry to (other parts of) the examination.
-The Board of Examiners may grant a student exemption from a practical, in which case the Board may choose to apply alternative conditions. - 3.4.2 Appendix 1 to these regulations, as well as the Prospectus, specifies the scope and study load of the final assignment/thesis/final report, and the requirements that the final assignment/thesis/final report must meet.
+- 3.4.1 For each component, the Prospectus specifies which practicals are included, the nature and scope of the student's workload for these practicals and whether participation in them is a condition of admission to (other parts of) the examination.
+The Board of Examiners may grant a student exemption from a practical, in which case the Board may choose to apply alternative conditions. - 3.4.2 Appendix 1 to these regulations, as well as the Prospectus, specifies the scope and study load of the final assignment/thesis/final report/final programme assignment, including the requirements that the final assignment/thesis/final report/final programme assignment must meet.

-Article 3.5 - Allocation to examinations and components
+Article 3.5 - Taking part in components and sitting examinations